Islamic State closes in on Syrian city of Aleppo; U.S. abandons rebel training effort

 Turkey said on Friday it was concerned about a possible fresh wave of Syrian migrants arriving at its border as a result of Russian air strikes.
 The conflict has killed 250,000 people and displaced millions, causing a refugee crisis in neighboring nations and in Europe.

-Additonal reporting by Tom Perry in Beirut; Writing by Peter Millership and Frances Kerry; Editing by Giles Elgood, Howard Goller and Ken Wills
+Additonal reporting by Tom Perry in Beirut; Writing by Peter Millership and Frances Kerry; Editing by Giles Elgood and Howard Goller